A friend of mine has an unusual hobby at sports bars.

 The second group leaves surprising amounts behind.

-Half-finished wings stacked casually on paper trays without much thought at all.
+Half-finished wings stacked casually on paper trays without much thought.

 His theory is that these habits quietly mirror the way people move through life.

-Some people are schooled in life to use everything fully.
+Some of us are schooled in life and circumstances to optimize our resources.

 Time.